Kayonga99/Leaderboard/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Leaderboard: hit the API
+# Leaderboard: final touches

-> This is a simple plain html with functionality:
+> This is a simple project build with webapck,simple html,css and JavaScript. the app allows a user to add their name and their score.

 Get started by copying and pasting the following in your terminal:
 - 1